shivamdawer/bigchaindb/docs/server/source/cloud-deployment-templates/server-tls-certificate.rst

    ./easyrsa --req-cn=mdb-instance-0 --subject-alt-name=DNS:localhost,DNS:mdb-instance-0 gen-req mdb-instance-0 nopass

+You will be prompted to enter the Distinguished Name for this certificate.
+You can hit enter to accept the default values or change them at each prompt.

 You can replace the common name (``mdb-instance-0`` above) with any other name so long as the instance can verify that it is the hostname.